-Creating a work environment that encourages creativity and innovation is paramount to a company's agility and longevity.
+Creating a work environment where creativity and innovation are encouraged is paramount to a company's agility and longevity.
 A crisis such as the COVID-19 pandemic is a time when these attributes, latent or not, are put to the test.

-A facilitated discussion with active directors at a recent National Association of Corporate Directors event in the United States focused on the significance of agility as an important driver of success in a mercurial environment - and how, for many companies, digital maturity and future readiness correlate with the ability to innovate.1 We summarize eight key takeaways from this discussion below:
+A facilitated discussion with active directors at a recent National Association of Corporate Directors (NACD) event in the United States focused on the significance of agility as an important driver of success in a mercurial environment - and how, for many companies, digital maturity and future readiness correlate with the ability to innovate.1 Boards must position themselves to help their organizations not merely survive, but also compete and thrive, through a strategic approach to cultivating innovation and enabling that innovation to scale, whether during a crisis or when times are good.

+Below, we summarize eight key takeaways from this recent discussion: